ipni/specs/reader-privacy.md

 Reader Privacy is a first step towards fully private content routing protocol.

-In particular, we are

-Someone wants to detect who is looking for a particular piece of content, i.e. surveilling content.
-For example, an IPNI endpoint that wants to know how frequently people are requesting some website it cares about.
-Someone wants to do mass surveillance on readily accessible data.
-For example, a group running an IPNI endpoint also runs web crawlers looking for IPFS links, or runs a public HTTP gateway and can log those requests, etc.

 Wider security implications are discussed in the IPFS Reader Privacy specification: TODO link here.